OCTRI KL2 Opportunity

 - Research Plan: Scientific value, potential clinical importance, and feasibility of the written multidisciplinary research plan

-- Training Plan: Quality, appropriateness, and composition of the multidisciplinary team of the proposed mentors; plan to gain didactic and other training at OHSU or elsewhere
+- Training Plan: Quality, appropriateness, and composition of the multidisciplinary team of the proposed mentors; plan to gain didactic and other training.

 - Mentors: Tangible commitment and resources provided by the home department, including protected research time, and suitability of the available clinical and laboratory infrastructure and multidisciplinary team